A Performance assessment research on Parliament has countered the view that party leanings dominate parliamentary proceedings.

 Mr Sekyi Hughes said he had observed with concern the public perception that Parliament was polarised in spite of the consultations made among the caucuses in the House over issues of national concern and the avenues created for more effective engagement with the public.

-He gave the assurance that Parliament would not relent in its efforts to effectively implement measures for self assessment in view of the desire to improve performance of the legislature.
+He gave the assurance that Parliament would not relent in its efforts to effectively implement measures for self-assessment in view of the desire to improve performance of the legislature.

-Mr Sekyi Hughes, therefore, called on Ghana's development partners to complement the efforts of the Parliamentary Service to improve the capacity of Members of Parliament and staff to enable them to fulfill their mandates.
+Mr Sekyi Hughes, therefore, called on Ghana's development partners to complement the efforts of the Parliamentary Service to improve the capacity of Members of Parliament and staff to enable them to fulfil their mandates.

 Story by Emmanuel Adu-Gyamerah